Dsuwita/Apex-Legends-Stat-Tracker/Apex tracker/README.txt

 To get started:

-    (1) Get an auth key from https://portal.apexlegendsapi.com/.
+    (1) Get an auth key from https://portal.apexlegendsapi.com/

-    (2) Make sure Python3 is installed.
+    (2) Make sure Python3 is installed

-    (3) open the folder with the files, right click and select the open in terminal option.
+    (3) Open a console and go to the location of the file

-    (4) Install these packages to use (copy paste into console): pip install requests
+    (4) Install these packages to use
+        pip install requests
         pip install datetime
         pip install pandas